codeigniter4/shield/docs/authorization.md

 ### Default User Group

 When a user is first registered on the site, they are assigned to a default user group.
-This group is defined in `app/config/AuthGroups::defaultGroup`, and must match the name of one of the defined groups.
+This group is defined in `Config\AuthGroups::$defaultGroup`, and must match the name of one of the defined groups.

 ```php
 public $defaultGroup = 'users';